Kiehl's Clearly Corrective Brightening & Smoothing Moisture Treatment Review

 Review

-Results you may expect from using Kiehl's Clearly Corrective Brightening & Smoothing Moisture Treatment:
+Does Kiehl's Clearly Corrective Brightening & Smoothing Moisture Treatment Work?

-Highly moisturizing: Kiehl's Clearly Corrective Brightening & Smoothing Moisture Treatment has a moisturizing rating of 7.3 out of 10.
+According to CreamScan analysis, Kiehl's Clearly Corrective Brightening & Smoothing Moisture Treatment is highly moisturizing, with a moisturizing rating of 7.3 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Propylene Glycol (est. ≈6.0%) and Glycerin (est. ≈4.0%), and a moderate occlusivity of 4.6 out of 10, mainly due to the high content of Dimethicone (est. ≈9.0%).